-- Proof of liability insurance coverage
+- Show proof of liability insurance coverage

-- Annual renewal of ARIDO membership
+- Renew ARIDO membership annually

 - Intern Members may use the designation “Intern Member of the Association of Registered Interior Designers of Ontario” or “Intern, ARIDO” after their name

 - Upon acceptance into this category, Intern members will be given an eligibility date to write the NCIDQ (National Council of Interior Design Qualification) examination, within a three-year period.
 The Council establishes standards of competence, ensuring that an interior designer who is NCIDQ certified creates interior spaces that are not only esthetically pleasing, but also functional and safe.

 - Beginning July 1, 2015, there are changes to ARIDO membership requirements that will result in higher education requirements.
 Click here to learn more.